micha37-martins/soundboard/README.md

 Todo
 ----
+- add picture of buttons
+- document how to start integrationtest
+  - go test -tags=integration
-Write a soundboard.service example to dovument how to start soundboard program using Systemd.
+- write a soundboard.service example to document how to start soundboard using Systemd